 Whilst you can keep notes of the sources you use by hand, there is software available that can make managing your references simpler.
 This is particularly time saving if you're dealing with large numbers of references.
 We recommend all postgraduate students use online referencing software.

-Zotero is free open source software and you don't have to be a student to use it - you don't need to sign in with your Goldsmiths email address and your references are available even after you finish your studies.
-Once you download the plugin for your Internet browser, you'll be able to directly capture references from catalogues, databases and websites.
+Zotero is free open source software and once you download the plugin for your internet browser, you'll be able to directly capture references from catalogues, databases and websites.
 There is also a plugin for Word that allows you to create in-text citations and bibliographies.
 If you would like help using Zotero, please contact your subject librarian.

 Other software includes EndNote Web and Mendeley, which are somewhat similar to Zotero and perform the same functions.
 We do not provide training for these software, but there are many screencast tutorials and videos on Youtube that are available.